 A new year, a new you?
 Goodbye Covid.
 Why not start the New Year being positive, healthier, happier and more productive.
 Isn’t it time to change your life and get rid of the things that make you unhappy?
 Don’t you want to be a better you?

 If I see these words one more bloody time, I’m gonna rip my eyes out with a blunt spoon.
-I’d rather start the New Year the same way I start every New Year – with a hangover, a pizza and strong sense of social regret.
+I’d rather start the New Year the same way I start every New Year – with a hangover, a pizza and strong sense of social regret, because you know you didn’t social distance properly.
 I don’t wanna be a better person or be the best that I can be.
 I don’t have time to be the best that I can be; there are tonnes of new series on Netflix that need watching.
 I’m not the best version of me but I’m alright.
 My New Year’s resolution is to look in the mirror every day and go… “You know what, yeah, that will do.
 Thanks”.
 Could I be healthier?
 Could I be happier?
 Could I be more productive?
 Yeah.
 Am I gonna be?
 Probably not.
-Here a list of things I think you SHOULDN’T do at the beginning of this wonderful year.
+Here’s a list of things I think you SHOULDN’T do at the beginning of this wonderful year.

 1 – No Booze.